ibmdbanalytics/dashdb_analytic_tools/dashdblocal_notebooks/README.md

  This creates a new directory **dashdb_analytic_tools** with subdirectory dashdblocal_notebooks.

-3. As root user, build the image:
+3. As root user, build the image (for non-PowerPC architectures):

   `docker build -t dashdblocal_notebook <path to your dashdblocal_notebooks directory>`

+  For PowerPC-based systems, use:

+  `docker build -t dashdblocal_notebook -f <path to your dashdblocal_notebooks directory>/Dockerfile.ppc64le <path to your dashdblocal_notebooks directory>`

 4. As root user, start a notebook container, specifying the user name and the password of a user that you have created inside the dashDB installation (e.g. bluadmin).
 The provided user credentials are used to submit Spark applications